gardener/gardener-extension-shoot-oidc-service/docs/usage/openidconnects.md

 >  - you do not need to register an issuer twice (anyways not recommended since it can lead to misconfiguration and user impersonation if done poorly)
 >  - you need the ability to write custom expressions to map and validate claims
 >  - you need support for multiple audiences per authenticator
+>  - you need support for providers that don't support OpenID connect discovery
 >
 > See how to make use of [Structured Authentication in Gardener](https://gardener.cloud/docs/gardener/shoot/shoot_access/#structured-authentication).